Lyme Brain: How Lyme Disease Affects Neurocognitive Function

 Access to proper tick bite treatment can often be hindered because there the medical community disagrees about how to identify those with Lyme Disease.
 Moreover, no perfect measures of identification exist.
 Lacking good measures for Lyme Disease, which has been readily accepted for decades, is compounded by lacking measures for the dozens of co-infections.

-Diagnosis guidelines do not require positive blood work, yet many physicians erroneously use the CDC epidemiology study submission guidelines for diagnosis.
-Thus, patients are often forced to pay out of pocket for the best diagnostic tools available, which are through private lab companies.
+Diagnosis guidelines do not require positive blood work, yet many physicians erroneously use findings from the CDC epidemiology study submission guidelines for diagnosis.
+Thus, patients are often forced to pay out of pocket for the best diagnostic and research tools available, which are through private lab companies.

 Relying on incorrect guidelines means patients are told they must have 5 out of 10 bands to be diagnosed with Lyme.
 This creates a major barrier to quick and necessary tick bite treatment.
 Only clinical opinion after a physical exam is required to make a diagnosis of Lyme.